 Tom Smith: Executive Director, Aquaculture Association of Nova Scotia

 Esperanza Stancioff: Esperanza is an Extension Professor with the University of Maine Cooperative Extension and Maine Sea Grant in climate change adaptation, designing and implementing applied research and educational programs including a number of adaptation efforts focused on understanding and reducing climate-related impacts, such as ocean and coastal acidification amongst others.
 Esperanza co-manages the Signs of the Seasons, a citizen science phenology program; chairs the Climate Change Adaptation Providers Network; and is a steering committee member for NECAN and MOCA.

 Meredith White: Meredith works at Mook Sea Farm, with projects ranging from microalgae production, to larval oyster production optimization, to understanding impacts of ocean and coastal acidification on juvenile oysters, to reducing pathogenic Vibrio sp. from market oysters.
 She received a PhD in Biological Oceanography from Woods Hole Oceanographic Institution studying the impacts of OA on larval bivalves.
 She completed her postdoc at Bigelow Laboratory for Ocean Sciences studying impacts of OA on coccolithophores and predator-prey interactions.
 As part of her work at MSF, she also works on stakeholder engagement with OCA issues.

-If you have any questions about the NECAN Industry Working Group or would like to receive information on how to become more involved, please contact working group chair, Meredith White, at email@example.com
+If you have any questions about the NECAN Industry Working Group or would like to receive information on how to become more involved, please contact working group chair, Dana Morse, at email@example.com